 Learn how to use varrying levels of voltage to control other devices with our pulse width modulation tutorial.

-You may also be interested in using voltage divider circuits to switch from one logic level to the next.
+You may also be interested in using voltage divider circuits and logic level converters to switch from one logic level to the next.

 learn.sparkfun.com | CC BY-SA 3.0 | SparkFun Electronics | Niwot, Colorado